-I’ll say with certainty that the best collaboration process, both with an end customer or a manufacturer, should not rely on back-and-forth file sharing.
-In my experience, this holds true for everything from software to written documents.
+I’ll say with certainty that the best collaboration process, both with an end customer or a manufacturer, is extremely difficult with back-and-forth file sharing via email.
+This holds true for everything from software to written documents.
 Back-and-forth file sharing creates a long chain of files that need to be stored and tracked in each iteration.
 It’s a time consuming process, and rolling back to a previous version of a design seems to take longer than reverting a design change manually.

-Imagine Google Docs, but for PCB design, where a manufacturer and a designer can open the same set of design data, see each other’s changes, and push changes to each other for real-time review and qualification.
+Altium 365 gives a manufacturer and a designer a portal to access a shared design through the cloud.
+Once a designer shares their files with their manufacturer, both sides can collaborate to get through design reviews, source components, and execute any required design changes quickly.
+Everyone working on a project can see each other’s changes, and they can push changes to each other for real-time design review and qualification.
 This type of collaboration requires a number of features that are normally fragmented across different cloud platforms:

-The integrated set of electronics design and manufacturing tools in Altium Concord Pro™ are ideal for collaboration with your customers and manufacturers.
+The sharing and data management tools in Altium 365™ are ideal for collaboration with your customers and manufacturers.
 You’ll be able to reduce PCB manufacturing time by preventing or streamlining any redesign process.
 This also helps you increase yield by ensuring your board will be fully manufacturable within your fabricator’s capabilities.
 These management and collaboration features integrate with the industry-standard PCB design tools in Altium Designer®, forming the industry’s most powerful design and production planning platform.